vfa-tanna/smart-commit/README.md

-  -s, --stage-all      Stage all changes before committing --analyze-only       Only analyze changes, don't commit --dry-run           Show what would be committed without committing -h, --help          Show help message
+  -s, --stage-all      Stage all changes before committing --analyze-only       Only analyze changes, don't commit --dry-run           Show what would be committed without committing --gpt               Use GPT to generate commit messages (requires OPENAI_API_KEY) --gpt-model MODEL   GPT model to use (default: gpt-4o-mini) --no-gpt            Disable GPT even if API key is available -h, --help          Show help message
 ```